What’s the Difference Between Administration and Liquidation?

-All three liquidation processes are driven by a desire on the part of the business owners or creditors to sell company assets in order to either realise a profit or to pay debts that are owed.
+All three liquidation processes are driven by the need to sell company assets in order to either realise a profit or to pay debts that are still owed.

 CVLs and MVLs are both voluntary processes that are initiated by company directors.
-Compulsory liquidation however is initiated by creditors seeking to close the company down after attempting and failing to recoup the money they are owed.
+Conversely, compulsory liquidation is initiated by creditors seeking to close the company down after attempting and failing to recoup the money they are owed.

 Any liquidation process is final and, as such, should never be entered into lightly.
 Let’s take a look at the three different types of liquidation in more detail, to understand when and where they might be recommended by an insolvency practitioner:

 A creditors’ voluntary liquidation (CVL) is an insolvency procedure that begins when the company directors realise their insolvent position, and agree with the creditors to voluntarily liquidate the company.

 A CVL is seen as a way to smoothly wind up the business, and agreements are made between the directors and creditors that ensure proceeds from the liquidation are divided evenly.
 A CVL is often overseen by a licensed insolvency practitioner who sells off the company’s assets and winds up operations.

 Once assets have been sold, the company is struck from the Companies House register and ceases to exist.
 The directors will not be held liable for any outstanding debts that may be owed after this, unless allegations of fraud or misconduct arise.